-70% of electricity consumption31.
 Alongside these challenges are new opportunities for Newcastle's economic development.
-Research has In order to affect lasting change and create new indicated that the COVID-19 pandemic has greatly accelerated the adoption of digitisation technologies in the workplace across the Asia-Pacific region38.
-This technological shift is facilitating the COVID-19 Pandemic uptake of more long-term Working from Home arrangements for workers in many industries, which in turn is encouraging a demographic drift away from congested capital cities to second cities and The COVID-19 pandemic has been an regional areas.
-There are indications that unprecedented economic and social challenge for Sydneysiders are choosing to emigrate to regional Australia.
-In the June 2020 guarter, the nation's GDP NSW at significantly higher rates than prior to the fell by seven per cent, the largest quarterly decrease pandemic,39 and the uptake of office space in the on record32.
-This trend was mirrored in Newcastle with Sydney CBD in 2021 is predicted to fall by as much as the official local unemployment rate peaking at 11%, 15 per cent40.
-These trends represent an opportunity compared to around only four per cent prior to the to attract more internal migration to Newcastle, with pandemic33.
-Young people were even more severely impacted with unemployment climbing to almost the working population enticed by lifestyle, cost of living considerations and competitive infrastructure.
-30% at the early peak of the pandemic34.
+Research has indicated that the COVID-19 pandemic has greatly accelerated the adoption of digitisation technologies in the workplace across the Asia-Pacific region38.
+This technological shift is facilitating the uptake of more long-term Working from Home arrangements for workers in many industries, which in turn is encouraging a demographic drift away from congested capital cities to second cities and regional areas.
+There are indications that Sydneysiders are choosing to emigrate to regional NSW at significantly higher rates than prior to the pandemic,39 and the uptake of office space in the Sydney CBD in 2021 is predicted to fall by as much as 15 per cent40.
+These trends represent an opportunity to attract more internal migration to Newcastle, with the working population enticed by lifestyle, cost of living considerations and competitive infrastructure.

-Figure 1: Economic downturn during the COVID-19 pandemic: Total expenditure activity in Newcastle LGA, Jan 2019 - Dec 2020
+Figure 1: Economic downturn during the COVID-19 pandemic: Total expenditure activity in Newcastle LGA, Jan 19 - Dec 2020